THE TRAVEL DOCTOR

 Tsetse flies breed alongside rivers and transmit the disease between wild animals, cattle and humans.
 It is also responsible for deaths amongst livestock and is therefore of economic significance.
 Epidemics usually occur after outbreaks of social or political turmoil.

+East African sleeping sickness progresses rapidly.
 The first sign of the illness is a boil-like swelling which arises five or more days at the site of the bite (any sooner is probably an allergic reaction).
-Fever follows within two or three weeks and a serious illness follows which unless treated, affects the nervous system resulting in the characteristic daytime drowsiness.

 Due to the unfamiliarity of the disease it can remain undiagnosed for some time.
 Travellers who become unwell after returning home from an endemic area must inform their doctor of their itinerary.

 People on wildlife safaris are most at risk.
 The flies are less attracted to persons on foot than on horseback and then they are more likely to attack the horse than the rider.
 They will even follow vehicles travelling slowly through infested areas so windows should be kept closed and any insects that enter should be killed with a knock down insecticide spray.
+Most bites that occur on the African savannah are quite painful, and travellers often recall the bite.
+Travellers to urban areas are not at risk.

 There is no vaccine available and prophylactic drugs are not recommended since they mask symptoms.
 Prevention depends largely on avoidance of bites.
 Effective drug treatment is hazardous and highly specialised.